-- Host the video conference in a secured environment, i.e. from a logged in portal or e-banking.
-You’ll need a video conferencing solution that can be fully integrated into your existing channels for this.
+- Host the video calls or virtual meetings in a secured environment, i.e. from a logged in portal or e-banking.
+You’ll need a secure meeting platform that can be fully integrated into your existing channels and features enhanced collaboration capabilities.

 - Verify the identity of each participant in the call.
 Without automation in place this would be a cumbersome process for your employees.